 Plugin installation is a very simple process.
 Simply visit the WordPress plug-in directory to select your choice.
 Alternatively, you can find and install them by going to your dashboard .

 For instance, Let’s say you want to build an online store using WordPress.
-You may need to install the Woocommerce or Jigoshop plugin (there are several other plugins available for this purpose).
+You may need to install the Woocommerce or Jigoshop (there are several other plug-ins available for this purpose).

 The first step is to visit your dashboard and go to the Plugins » Add New.

-The next is to search for the plugins you need using the search panel.
-The search panel is located at the top right hand side of your screen.
+The next is to search for one you need using the search panel.
+The search panel is located at the top right-hand side of your screen.
 In this case, we will search for ‘Jigoshop ecommerce plugin’.

 Things to consider

 Is the Plugin from a reliable source?

-You can download plugins from WordPress Plugin directory or from any other plugin developer you can trust.
+You can download it from WordPress Plug-in directory or from any other developer you can trust.
 There are so many plugins from questionable sources, you should steer clear of them.
-Verify the authenticity of a Plugin by checking reviews and when last it was updated.
+Verify the authenticity of a Plug-in by checking reviews and when last it was updated.

 Is it compatible with my version of WordPress?